Milofow/Milofow/README.md

-I did not implement the discovery service later on, because my circumstances did not ask for a discovery service, thus being needless.
+I did not implement the discovery service later on, because my circumstances did not ask for a discovery service, thus it being needless.

 ##### Sources